 Special Educational Needs Team

 My main role is co-ordinating provision for children who require additional support throughout the school, ensuring that intervention programmes are tailored and delivered by trained members of staff to match the needs of individual children.
-I also lead IEP review meeting three times a year, when parents and children are invited to discuss their progress towards their targets that were set and decide upon new targets that they would like to work on.
+I also lead ILP review meetings three times a year, when parents and children are invited to discuss their progress towards their targets that were set and decide upon new targets to work on.

-I can refer children to external agencies (with parental consent), if we feel that we need a better understanding of how to support a particular child’s needs.
+I refer children to external agencies (with parental consent), if we feel that we need a better understanding of how to support a particular child’s needs.

 I also work closely with families that may need additional support due to family relationships, bereavement, housing issues, behavioural issues, to name but a few.
 I am closely supported by other members of my team including…

 Special Needs Teacher: Mrs Smith

 Our learning mentor, Mrs Bennet works on Thursdays and Fridays.
 Children can be referred to the learning mentor either by their class teacher, the head teacher or by myself.
-The reason for referral can be anything from low self-esteem, confidence issues, family breakdowns, or any other problem that may be causing the child from accessing their learning and achieving their full potential.
-The learning mentor will work with a child that is referred to her on a 1:1 basis striving to achieve targets that her and the child will have set together.
+The reason for their referral can be anything from low self-esteem, confidence issues, anxiety, family breakdowns, or any other problem that may be preventing the child from accessing their learning and achieving their full potential.
+The learning mentor will work with a child that is referred to her on a 1:1 or small group basis striving to achieve targets that her and the child will have set together.
 Parental consent will have been gained before any child begins work with the learning mentor.
 Mrs Bennett also provides lunchtime support for children who may need some additional ‘nurture’ time, or for children who may be having social integration difficulties.